MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 ### Wireframes

 <p>The wireframes included have evolved and changed since I originally drew them up over a week ago.
-This is due to the limitations of my skills thus far, and developed and changes I have made personally to the look of the site when building it.</p>
+This is due to the limitations of my skills thus far, and changes I have made personally to the look of the site when building it.</p>

 <details><summary> Home/Start Page</summary>
 <img src="docs/wireframes/wireframe-1.png"></details>